honojs/website/getting-started/basic.md

 ## Request and Response

-Getting path parameters, URL queries, and appending values in the Response header is written as follows.
+Getting a path parameter, URL query value, and appending Response header is written as follows.

 ```ts
 app.get('/posts/:id', (c) => {